rust-lang/book/second-edition/nostarch/chapter15.md

 different numbers for `value`, the messenger is told to send the appropriate messages.

-We need a mock object that instead of sending an email or text message when we call `send` will only keep track of the messages it’s told to send.
+We need a mock object that, instead of sending an email or text message when we call `send`, will only keep track of the messages it’s told to send.
 We can create a new instance of the mock object, create a `LimitTracker` that uses the mock object, call the `set_value` method on `LimitTracker`, and then check that the mock object has the messages we expect.
-Listing 15-21 shows an attempt of implementing a mock object to do just that but that the borrow checker won’t
+Listing 15-21 shows an attempt to implement a mock object to do just that, but the borrow checker won’t allow it:
-allow:

 Filename: src/lib.rs